-This FDA approved treatment uses cold (-40 degrees C) to remove tumors of 4 cm or less.
-Depending on the tumor location, cryotherapy can be done laparoscopically or percutaneously.
+This treatment uses cold (-40 degrees C) to remove tumors of 4 cm or smaller.
+Depending on the tumor location, cryotherapy can be done laparoscopically (through a very small opening in the body) or percutaneously (through needle puncture of the skin).

 Cryotherapy can completely destroy small tumors without the risks of a major operation.

 Patients are admitted the day of the procedure and usually go home the next day, reporting minimal post-procedure pain.
-Percutaneous core biopsies are obtained at the time of removal for prognostic information.
-Patients are admitted to the McKay urology service post-procedure, where follow-up visits and radiologic studies are coordinated.
+Percutaneous core biopsies are obtained at the time of removal to help provide a bigger picture of the diagnosis.

 Laparoscopic Partial Nephrectomy

-co-director of CLASP) have performed laparoscopic partial nephrectomies using the hand-assist technique.
-This minimally invasive surgery causes dramatically less pain than open partial nephrectomy, requires a much smaller incision (2.5 inch vs. 12 inch), and permits a rapid post-operative recovery.
-The resection is guided by intra-operative ultrasound to insure complete excision of the tumor.
-Gross margins are evaluated by a pathologist who is present in the operating room at the time of resection.
-Patients are admitted to McKay Urology service postoperatively.
-Patients are typically discharged 3-4 days after the operation and are able to return to work within three weeks.
-Follow-up visits and radiologic studies are coordinated by McKay Urology.
+Nephrectomy is the surgical removal of the kidney; a partial nephrectomy is surgery in which only part of the kidney is removed.
+This minimally invasive surgery results in less pain than open partial nephrectomy, requires a smaller incision and allows for quicker recovery.
+The resection is guided by intra-operative ultrasound for a more complete removal of the tumor.
+Patients are typically discharged three to four days after the operation and are able to return to work within three weeks.

 Laparoscopic Radical Nephrectomy

-This minimally invasive surgical technique for en bloc kidney removal causes dramatically less pain than open radical nephrectomy through a flank or subcostal incision and permits a rapid postoperative recovery.
-This approach is most appropriate in younger patients with an unusual, small centrally located tumor that does not lend itself to partial nephrectomy.
-Patients are admitted to McKay Urology service postoperatively and are typically discharged 3-4 days after the operation.
-Follow-up visits and radiologic studies are coordinated by McKay Urology.
+This minimally invasive surgical technique for complete kidney removal causes less pain than open complete nephrectomy and allows for quicker recovery.
+This approach is most appropriate in younger patients with an unusual, small, centrally located tumor that does not lend itself to partial nephrectomy.
+Patients are typically discharged three to four days after the operation.

 Open Partial Nephrectomy

-The traditional approach to removing small kidney tumors is still appropriate for certain technically difficult small tumor presentations in younger patients where conservation of renal tissue is imperative.
-However, recovery from a flank incision is painful and requires 4-5 day hospitalization and up to two months away from work.
+The traditional approach to removing small kidney tumors is still appropriate for certain technically difficult small tumor presentations in younger patients.
+However, recovery from a flank incision can be painful and requires four to five days of hospitalization and up to two months away from work.

 Open Radical Nephrectomy

 Open radical nephrectomy is no longer appropriate for any patient with a small renal tumor.
-This operation is now done only rarely for the patient with a renal tumor associated with significant vena caval or nodal involvement.
-Since 2001, 98 percent of all radical nephrectomies for renal cell carcinoma performed by McKay Urology have been done laparoscopically.
+This operation is now done only rarely for the patient with a renal tumor associated with significant growth into other areas of the body.